ihmc-scale/act-up-model/README.md

 ## Error handling

-At some point we should think about how to deal with errors.
-For now, when there is an error in the interface code it will simply attempt to return a JSON string describing it.
+When there is an error in the interface code it will simply attempt to return a JSON string describing it.
 For example,

     (dfm) dfm@carlisle:~/w/scale/act-up-interface$ echo '{"ill-formated": "JSON"]' | nc mneme.lan.cmu.edu 21952